 How to Fix It

 Once you figure out what went wrong, you take the proper steps to improve your domain reputation with your future campaign.
-These solutions include decreasing your email sending frequency, cleaning up your list, or sending relevant content.
+These solutions include decreasing your email sending frequency, cleaning up your list, and using tools like InboxAlly to restore trust with mailbox providers by improving your sender score.

-The third underlying reason your G Suite emails go to the recipient’s spam folder is that your content triggers the spam filters.
+The third underlying reason your Google Workspace emails go to the recipient’s spam folder is that your content triggers the spam filters.
 These are programs designed to detect unwanted, virus-infected, and unsolicited emails and prevent them from landing in a user’s inbox.

 How to Fix It